LandonTClipp/LandonTClipp.github.io/docs/system-design/tools.md

 - Schema-free.
 - Uses Java, uses thrift protocol for API.
 - More useful when you have distributed, linearly scalable, write-oriented, and democratic P2P database structure.

+### redis :simple-redis:

+Meant specifically as an in-memory key-value data store.
+Most commonly used for distributed key-val.